calnix/zk-bootcamp/Course-notes/4. Bilinear Pairings/Notes.md

 Assume: p * q = r

 What we are trying to do is:
     P = pG,
     Q = qG,
     R = rG

 and convince the verifier that P and Q multiply to produce R.
     pG * qG = rG

+> the verifier will have access to G and r, to compute R and assert R == P*Q, as provided by the proofer

-But how the hell do we multiply two EC points?
-Thats where bilinear mapping comes in.
+### But how the hell do we multiply two EC points?

+That's where bilinear mapping comes in:
     pG * qG = rG ==>  e(P,Q) = e(R,G)

  G is the generator point, and can be thought of as “1”.
  G in e(R, G) just means we took G and didn’t add anything.
  So in a sense, this is the same as saying P x Q = R x 1.

 So a bilinear pairing is a useful obfuscation, in that by plugging in elliptic curve points into the arguments in the manner above, you can easily determine if p * q = r without knowing p, q, or r (because they’ve been turned into elliptic curve points via G).

 ## Symmetric and Asymmetric Groups

 e: G₁ × G₂ → Gᴛ

 Symmetric is where the input groups are the same: e: G₁ == G₂.
 Asymmetric they would be different.

 One could think of G₁, G₂, and Gᴛ being different elliptic curve equations, possibly modulo different primes, and that would be valid because those are different groups.
-> In practice we use asymmetric groups.
+> In practice we use asymmetric groups

 ## Field Extensions